gradle/gradle/design-docs/build-migration-verification.md

 * Analysing code (where the same classes analysed? was the configuration the same? where the results the same?)
 * A “build run” - e.g. a clean build that compiles, analyses, tests (does this take an equivalent amount of time?)

----

-**Questions:**

-* Do we want to include things like compile classpaths for compilation and runtime classpaths for test execution?

-Changes in these things may not necessarily produce different final outcomes.
-For example, the compile may succeed and the tests may pass but if there is an unexpected and unintentional change in a classpath that is something that you are likely to want to know about.

 ## Comparison

 Given two sets of outcomes, both individual outcomes and the set as an entity will need to be compared.
 Outcomes that are logically equivalent shall be compared to each other.
-For example, both builds produce the same logical artifact.
-These outcomes can be compared to check they are equivalent.
+For example, given that both builds produce the same logical artifact, this artifact as produced by each build can be compared.
+The sets of outcomes will be compared to identify outcomes that only exist in (or are missing from, depending on your perspective) one of the sets.

 However, the goal may not be absolute equivalence but explainable difference.
 Some examples of explainable difference are:

 * Embedded timestamps in outputs (e.g. Groovy classfiles, test result files)
 * Environmental context (e.g. system properties in test result files)
 * Acceptable path differences

 This may influence the information display to be less focussed on a binary yes/no and more focussed on illuminating what the differences are and providing some insight on the risk of the differences.

-The sets of outcomes will need to be compared.
-If one build has an outcome that the other does not, that will need to be indicated to the user.
+It will be possible to compensate for expected difference by transforming the outcomes before comparison, usually to remove content that is expected to be different.

 # Modelling Build Outcomes